SNAPSHOT-Britain's political and market turmoil

 WHAT'S BEHIND THE CRISIS?

-* The Bank of England has been forced into emergency bond-buying to stem a sharp sell-off in Britain's 2.1 trillion pound ($2.3 trillion) government bond market that threatens to wreak havoc in the pension industry and increase recession risks.
+* The Bank of England was forced into emergency bond-buying to stem a sharp sell-off in Britain's 2.1 trillion pound ($2.3 trillion) government bond market that threatened to wreak havoc in the pension industry and increase recession risks.

 * The BoE interventions have highlighted a growing segment of Britain's pensions sector - liability-driven investment.